 Oral Presentations (including Competitive Paper submissions)

-Oral Presentations are a 10-minute summary of an author's research with a 2-3 minute Q&A session immediately following the presenter's remarks.
-Those interested in submitting an oral presentation will only need to submit a one paragraph abstract of their project.
+Oral Presentations are a 10-minute summary of the research project with a 2-3 minute Q&A session.
+Those interested in submitting an oral presentation need only submit a one paragraph abstract of their project.

 Presenters who choose the Oral Presentation format are grouped by discipline and, if the number of submissions is large enough, by sub-disciplines within an academic area, by research topic, or by research method (but always within the discipline chosen by the student.)